Adnangad/weather_app/README.md

 Provides weather data for current weather and forecasts for the next 3 days

 # Demo
-You can view the live demo of this weather app here: [Demo URL]
+You can view the live demo of this weather app here: https://weather-app-r58e-mu.vercel.app/

 ## Contributing
 Fork this repository.